 Pocketful of Miracles: A Growing Classic

-Despite all the behind-the-scenes drama and Frank Capra’s personal dissatisfaction with the film, Pocketful of Miracles is an entertaining, sweet, film, and a holiday favorite for many.
+Despite all the behind-the-scenes drama and Frank Capra’s personal dissatisfaction with the film, Pocketful of Miracles is an entertaining, sweet film; and a holiday favorite for many.

 That's it for Pocketful of Miracles and Glenn Ford!

-And that’s it for Pocketful of Miracles and our month with Glenn Ford.
+That’s it for Pocketful of Miracles and our month with Glenn Ford.

-Be sure to join me next month for TCM’s Summer Under the Stars as I highlight a new star each week.
+Join me next month for TCM’s Summer Under the Stars as I highlight a new star each week.